eellak/wp_ultimate_member_custom/readme.txt

 * [myCRED](https://ultimatemember.com/extensions/mycred/) - With the myCRED extension you can integrate Ultimate Member with the popular myCRED points management plugin
 * [Notices](https://ultimatemember.com/extensions/notices/) - Alert users to important information using conditional notices
 * [Profile Completeness](https://ultimatemember.com/extensions/profile-completeness/) - Encourage or force users to complete their profiles with the profile completeness extension
+* [Friends](https://ultimatemember.com/extensions/friends/) - Allows users to become friends by sending & accepting/rejecting friend requests

 = Free Extensions =

+* [Terms & Conditions](https://ultimatemember.com/extensions/terms-conditions/) - Add a terms and condition checkbox to your registration forms & require users to agree to your T&Cs before registering on your site.
 * [Google reCAPTCHA](https://ultimatemember.com/extensions/google-recaptcha/) - Stop bots on your registration & login forms with Google reCAPTCHA
 * [Online Users](https://ultimatemember.com/extensions/online-users/) - Display what users are online with this extension

-= Development =
+= Development * Translations =

 If you're a developer and would like to contribute to the source code of the plugin you can do so via our [GitHub Repository](https://github.com/ultimatemember/ultimatemember).

+Want to add a new language to Ultimate Member?
+Great!
+You can contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/ultimate-member).

 = Documentation & Support =

 Got a problem or need help with Ultimate Member?
 Head over to our [documentation](http://docs.ultimatemember.com/) and perform a search of the knowledge base.
-If you can’t find a solution to your issue then you can create a [support ticket](https://ultimatemember.com/support-contact/).
+If you can’t find a solution to your issue then you can create a topic on the [support forum](https://wordpress.org/support/plugin/ultimate-member).

-= Languages =
+= OTHER PLUGINS =

-Ultimate Member has been translated into the following languages:

-* English (US)
-* Spanish - Español
-* Spanish (Mexico) - Español (México)
-* French - Français
-* Italian - Italiano
-* German - Deutsch
-* Dutch - Nederlands
-* Brazilian Portuguese - Português do Brasil
-* Finnish - Suomi
-* Romanian - Română
-* Danish - Dansk
-* Swedish - Svenska
-* Polish - Polski
-* Czech
-* Greek
-* Indonesian
-* Simplified Chinese
-* Russian - Русский
-* Turkish - Türkçe
-* Farsi - فارسى
-* Hebrew
-* العربية
+If you like Ultimate Member, then consider checking out our other plugin [Ahoy](https://useahoy.com/), which allows you to communicate with your website's visitors and customers more effectively by displaying targeted messages.

 == Installation ==